 In conclusion the researchers stated:

-Increases Brain Cancer Risk
+Living Near Agriculture Increases Brain Cancer Risk

 High brain cancer rates were found for people living near a cranberry agricultural growing area in Cape Cod, Massachusetts.
 Researchers from the Boston University School of Public Health compared the home locations of approximately 1000 cancer patients to the home locations of 1000 patients dying of illnesses not related to cancer.
 Results showed that living within 2600 feet of the cranberry growing area resulted in twice the risk for all brain cancers and nearly a 7-fold increased risk for a type of brain cancer known as astrocytoma.
-(Astrocytomas are in the family of "glioma" cancers which begin in the glial tissue (glial tissue are cells which hold other brain cells together).
+(Astrocytomas are in the family of "glioma" cancers which begin in the glial tissue (glial tissue are the cells which hold the other brain cells together).

 Comments from Chem-Tox: This study generates significant concerns as St. Lucie County and Indian River County have the highest pesticide use (as a percentage of total acreage) of all Florida Counties.
 For details on the amounts and types of pesticides typically used in growing citrus please visit our Citrus Pesticide Use Figures web page.
 There appears to be a disproportionate number of brain cancer victims in the Fort Pierce and Vero Beach area who have lived in very close proximity to citrus groves.
 This relationship appears not be coincidence and will be studied in more detail in the upcoming months.